-ACCT 100 Fundamentals of Accounting for Decision Making.
+ACCT 100 Fundamentals of Accounting for Decision-making.
 This course is designed for non-business majors who would like to learn the basics of accounting.
 Students are introduced to fundamental accounting concepts and information.
-They will learn to apply and use accounting fundamentals to start and run their own business or non-profit organization and for their personal use.
+They will learn to apply and use accounting fundamentals to start and run their own business or nonprofit organization and for their personal use.
 Students are introduced to fundamental accounting concepts and information.
-They will learn to apply and use accounting fundamentals to start and run their own business or non-profit organization and for their personal use accounting fundamentals to start and run their own business or non-profit organization and for their personal use accounting fundamentals to start and run their own business or non-profit organization and for their personal use.
 3 semester credit hours.
-Business Core Elective.

-ACCT 111 Accounting I. Principles of financial accounting; including the basic structure of accounting, accounting systems, and controls, the preparation and use of financial statements, and problems related to financial disclosures.
+ACCT 111 Accounting I. Principles of financial accounting; including the basic structure of accounting, accounting systems and controls, the preparation and use of financial statements, and problems related to financial disclosures.
 Credit will not be granted for both ACCT 111 and ACCT 115.
-Prerequisite: MATH 105 or MATH 110 or co-registration in MATH 105 or MATH 110.
+IAI BUS 903.
+Prerequisite: MATH 105 or MATH 110 or coregistration in MATH 105 or MATH 110.
 3 semester credit hours.

 ACCT 112 Accounting II.
 Principles of managerial accounting; including cost accounting, planning and control systems, and analysis and interpretation of financial statements.
+IAI BUS 904.
 Prerequisite: ACCT 111.
 3 semester credit hours.